Students from Melville Intermediate School used Blogger to share their development of te reo Māori and receive feedback.

 The teacher chose Blogger

 as a blogging tool because he had used it before and was familiar with its features.
-Instead of creating a new class blog he used one he’d set up the year before.
-This enabled him to make the most of previously generated visitor traffic.
+He used a blog he had set up the year before rather than creating a new class blog.
+This meant he could make the most of the visitor traffic that the blog already had.

-To get underway with students, the teacher facilitated a class brainstorm focusing on possible content for the blog.
+The teacher ran a class brainstorm to come up with possible content for the blog.
 He asked questions such as:

 promoted the new blog post through online networks including Twitter